-The use of digital practice is increasing in construction and will affect working practices, decision making and efficiency in project delivery.
+The central aim of the teaching and learning strategy is to promote the development and decision making and efficiency in project delivery.
 Digital practice is covered throughout the programme to equip the students with the appropriate skill set to meet the new challenges in the construction industry.